Albert Camus: Post–World War II

 In 1957, Camus received the news that he was to be awarded the Nobel Prize in Literature.
-This came as a shock to him; he anticipated André Malraux would win the award.
+This came as a surprise to him; he "thought that the Nobel Prize...should crown an already completed life's work or at least one more advanced than mine", like André Malraux.
 At age 44, he was the second-youngest recipient of the prize, after Rudyard Kipling, who was 41.
 After this he began working on his autobiography Le Premier Homme (The First Man) in an attempt to examine "moral learning".
 He also turned to the theatre once more.
 Financed by the money he received with his Nobel Prize, he adapted and directed for the stage Dostoyevsky's novel Demons.
 The play opened in January 1959 at the Antoine Theatre in Paris and was a critical success.

 During these years, he published posthumously the works of the philosopher Simone Weil, in the series "Espoir" ('Hope') which he had founded for Éditions Gallimard.
 Weil had great influence on his philosophy, since he saw her writings as an "antidote" to nihilism.
 Camus described her as "the only great spirit of our times".